huangfeng/docs/data/api/ui.menu_getsubmenu.md

 @short: gets the submenu object of a menu item (if any)

 @params:
-- id	string, number	menu item ID
+- id	id	menu item ID

 @returns:
 - submenu	object	object of a child menu (submenu), if any